YoussBGD/ssm-dta/README.md

 - Kd values: Dissociation constant, should be in nM and transformed using $-\log_{10}(\frac{Kd}{10^9})$.
 - KIBA scores: An aggregation of IC50, Ki, and Kd measurements.
 KIBA scores should remain as they are and do not require any transformation.

-If you have sdf files or a CSV file with CIDs, protein sequences and affinity values, use the **formatfiles.py** code which will guide you and transform your data automatically into the correct format with the command below.
+If you possess SDF files or a CSV file containing CIDs, protein sequences, and affinity values, you can utilize the formatfiles.py script.
+This script will interactively guide you through the process and automatically convert your data into the appropriate format using the command provided below.

     python formatfiles.py